Secondary Section 2018 Elections

 The Nominating Committee prepares a slate of candidates for vacancies that occur annually on the Secondary Section Steering Committee and selects candidates for the succeeding year’s Secondary Section Nominating Committee.
 The candidate who receives the largest number of votes in the election will chair the committee.

 Under the constitution of NCTE, every spring each Section (Elementary, Middle Level, Secondary, College) elects members of its own Section Steering Committee and members of the Section Nominating Committee.
-The following nominations were made by a nominating committee elected by the section membership in spring 2017.

 The Secondary Section Nominating Committee this year consists of Jalissa Bates, East Baton Rouge Parish, Louisiana, chair; Susan Barber, Northgate High School, Newnan, Georgia; and Hattie Maguire, Novi High School, Michigan.
-Names on the ballot are presented in random order.
-The biographical information concerning the nominee’s experience and service to NCTE was supplied by the individual nominee.

 Section Committee members elect a chair who represents section concerns on the NCTE Executive Committee.
 Through correspondence and meetings once or twice a year, the members identify and explore issues of section concern.
 Often the Section Committee will suggest new programs or revisions of present Council programs that may benefit section members.
 The Committee helps plan section conferences and portions of the NCTE Annual Convention that will be of interest to section members.